borntofrappe/game-development/Practice/Minigames Box/README.md

-# Box2D Demos
+# Minigames Box

-The goal of this folder is to re-introduce the physics library Box2D, as first seen in the game `07 Angry Birds`.
-The library is used in the context of the Love2D game engine, and specifically looking at the code behind the `love.physics` module.
+Practice with Box2D with a series of time-sensitive minigames.

-Most folders describe a specific concept of Box2D, and are inspired by [a playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy4FyZtCHsZc_K0BrXzxfE) from [TheCodingTrain Youtube channel](https://www.youtube.com/c/TheCodingTrain), and are detailed in the sections which follow.
+## Box2D

-Beyond these demos, the idea is to develop more complex experiences with the semblance of a game.
-Consider `Hillside ride` and `Bowling lane`.
+The `Prep` folder includes a series of demos to re-introduce the physics-based library, inspired by [a playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy4FyZtCHsZc_K0BrXzxfE) from [TheCodingTrain Youtube channel](https://www.youtube.com/c/TheCodingTrain).

-## Dynamic particles
+### Dynamic particles

 With this first demo, the idea is to generate a world, and later populate this world as the mouse is pressed in the window.